KimaruThagna/Kafka-Postgres/README.md

 Query the connector to see if it worked `curl -H “Accept:application/json” localhost:8083/connectors/`

 if successful, the transactions table should be seen as a TOPIC.
-Run the command ` docker exec -it kafka /bin/bash` to access the kafka container bash.
+Run the command ` docker exec -it <kafka-container-id> /bin/bash` to access the kafka container bash.
 In this case, "kafka" is the container name.
 You can also use the container ID
 Once in the container bash, run the commmand `/usr/bin/kafka-topics — list — zookeeper zookeeper:2181` to view topics.

+## Access Topics via KSQL
+Since the KSQL-CLI server is running courtesy of docker compose, run the command ` docker exec -it <ksqldb-cli-container-id> /bin/ksql http://ksqldb-server:8088 `
+Once in the CLI enter the command `SHOW TOPICS`